 What are calories?

-If you’re just starting out on your fitness journey, these numbers may be things you stare at on the back of a cereal box and cause you to scrunch your nose in disdain.
-A measly ½ or ¼ cup of cereal has how many calories?!
+If you’re just starting out on your fitness journey, you might know calories as the things you stare at on the back of a cereal box while scrunching your nose in disdain and/or confusion.
+A measly cup of cereal has how many calories?

 In the past, food was burned in a bomb calorimeter, and the energy released was used to heat the surrounding water.
-Depending on how hot the water got, scientists would determine (voila!) the food’s calorie value.
-Today, that process is a little less exciting; calorie counts are guesstimated by summing up the calories from macronutrients in food based on these rules of thumb:
+Depending on how hot the water got, scientists would determine the food’s calorie value.

 - Carbohydrate = 4 Calories per gram